Tameron-Honnellio/AiProject/README.md

 # Ai Project
-Pokemon Showdown AI Bot Developed Using Python and Poke-Env This is a Student Project For COMP 4200 Artificial Intelligence at University Massachusetts Lowell
+Pokemon Showdown AI Bot Developed Using Python and Poke-Env.
+This is a Student Project For COMP 4200 Artificial Intelligence at University Massachusetts Lowell.

 Dependencies:
 - Poke-Env